rie-ucl/bibliokit/README.md

 Generate a ranking of the top affiliation used in the provided Scopus search results.

+The `rank_affiliations()` function generates a ranking of the top affiliations from the provided Scopus search results, based on the number of publications and total citations.
+By choosing the `type = "city"` or `type = "institution"` option, the function can provide the ranking of cities or institutions instead of countries.
+The output is a tibble with the following columns:
+`rank` rank of the affiliation, `country/city/institution` type of the affiliation, and `n` number of publications.

 ### Parameter
  res A list containing Scopus search results, including entries with `affiliation`.
 ### Parameter